 “Where are you going?”
 I asked following her.
 My injury didn’t hurt as bad but I still struggled to walk after her a little.

 “With your dad, Uncle Max and Steve to get your aunt Cilla and some more supplies.
 There’s plenty of food and water in the cellar and kitchen and you know where the weapons are.
 Stay safe Josie, I love you.”
 My mom said and left out the front door leaving me alone forever.
 They all died in a car crash coming back with my aunt Cilla.
 I saw them with my own eyes as they drove back towards the house with at least 10 biters chasing them.
 I nearly broke down where I stood but I knew I had to stay safe.
-It was the apocalypse after all.
-The zombie apocalypse.
+It was the apocalypse after all now.